Post Fetaured Image

 If you’re about to embark on a career in education, the good news is, teachers are in high demand in Texas.

-However, even though there are many positions that need to be filled, the application process can still be time-consuming and even a little overwhelming at times since each district typically has its own hiring process in place.
+However, while there are many open positions, the application process can be time-consuming and a little overwhelming since each district typically has its own hiring process in place.

 Below, we’ll provide some tips you should know before you apply, as well as what materials you need to gather and the procedures most school districts use when taking applicants.

-If you’re ready to apply for teaching jobs in Texas, or are doing some research in anticipation of a career change to education, it’s a good idea to make sure you have met all the state requirements before you apply for a position.
+If you’re ready to apply for teaching jobs in Texas, or are doing some research in anticipation of a career change to education, it’s a good idea toteaching jobs make sure you have met all the state requirements before you apply for a position.

-The Texas Education Agency requires teachers to be certified in certain subjects or for a specific set of grades.
-Based on which subjects or grades you want to teach will then determine which set of certification exams (known as Texas Examinations of Educator Standards, or TExES) you must pass in order to teach in the state.
+The Texas Education Agency (TEA) requires teachers to be certified in certain subjects or for a specific set of grades.
+Which subjects or grades you want to teach will determine which set of certification exams (known as Texas Examinations of Educator Standards, or TExES) you must pass to teach in the state.

 These alternative programs are convenient for individuals who want to get their certification as a post-baccalaureate option or with some education and career experience.
-Even if you don’t have a degree, you can still qualify for an alternative certification program with work experience and passage of an appropriate TExES test.
+Even if you don’t have a degree, you can still qualify for an alternative certification program with work experience.

-Important note: School districts may have additional requirements you must complete in order to apply or upon hiring.
+School districts may have additional requirements you must complete to apply for a position or upon hiring.
 Private and charter schools, for example, may set their own guidelines for employment and teacher requirements.

 First impressions are critical.
 That’s why crafting a resume that grabs the attention of a principal or hiring committee is a must before you begin applying.